q3769/semver-maven-plugin/README.md

 mvn semver:increment-major
 ```

-increments 1.2.3-beta.1 into 2.0.0, where 1.2.3-beta.1 is the existing value
+increments `1.2.3-beta.1` into `2.0.0`, where `1.2.3-beta.1` is the existing POM value

 ```
 mvn semver:increment-minor -Dsnapshot=true
 ```

-increments 1.2.3 into 1.3.0-SNAPSHOT.
+increments `1.2.3 into 1.3.0-SNAPSHOT`.
 Note that the `snapshot` flag works with all three types of normal version
 increment.

 ```
 mvn semver:increment-patch
 ```

-increments 1.2.3-beta.1 into 1.2.4
+increments `1.2.3-beta.1` into `1.2.4`

 ```
 mvn semver:calendar-major
 ```

-increments 1.23.4 or 20201231.2.3-beta.1 into 20210131.0.0, assuming today is Jan 31, 2021.
-If the original POM version
+increments `1.23.4` or `20201231.2.3-beta.1` into `20210131.0.0`, assuming today is Jan 31, 2021.
+If the original POM
-is already newer than that of `<today>.0.0`, error is returned and no update will be performed to the POM.
+version is already newer than that of `<today>.0.0`, error is returned and no update will be performed to the POM.

 ### Finalize current version